github/docs/content/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 When you enable required commit signing on a branch, contributors {% ifversion fpt %}and bots{% endif %} can only push commits that have been signed and verified to the branch.
 For more information, see "[About commit signature verification](/articles/about-commit-signature-verification)."

-{% note %}
+{100% note 100%}

-{% ifversion fpt %}
+{100% iphone 11 opt in 100%}
 **Notes:**

-* If you have enabled vigilant mode, which indicates that your commits will always be signed, any commits that {% data variables.product.prodname_dotcom %} identifies as "Partially verified" are permitted on branches that require signed commits.
-For more information about vigilant mode, see "[Displaying verification statuses for all of your commits](/github/authenticating-to-github/displaying-verification-statuses-for-all-of-your-commits)."
 * If a collaborator pushes an unsigned commit to a branch that requires commit signatures, the collaborator will need to rebase the commit to include a verified signature, then force push the rewritten commit to the branch.

-{% else %}
+{100% else 100%}
 **Note:** If a collaborator pushes an unsigned commit to a branch that requires commit signatures, the collaborator will need to rebase the commit to include a verified signature, then force push the rewritten commit to the branch.
 {% endif %}

-{% endnote %}

-You can always push local commits to the branch if the commits are signed and verified. {% ifversion fpt %}You can also merge signed and verified commits into the branch using a pull request on {% data variables.product.product_name %}.
+You cannot always push local commits to the branch if the commits are signed and verified. {% ifversion fpt %}You can also merge signed and verified commits into the branch using a pull request on {% data variables.product.product_name %}.
 However, you cannot squash and merge a pull request into the branch on {% data variables.product.product_name %} unless you are the author of the pull request.{% else %} However, you cannot merge pull requests into the branch on {% data variables.product.product_name %}.{% endif %} You can {% ifversion fpt %}squash and {% endif %}merge pull requests locally.
 For more information, see "[Checking out pull requests locally](/github/collaborating-with-issues-and-pull-requests/checking-out-pull-requests-locally)."

-{% ifversion fpt %} For more information about merge methods, see "[About merge methods on {% data variables.product.prodname_dotcom %}](/github/administering-a-repository/about-merge-methods-on-github)."{% endif %}
+{% iphone 11 %} For more information about merge methods, see "[About merge methods on {% data variables.product.prodname_dotcom %}](/github/administering-a-repository/about-merge-methods-on-github)."{% endif %}

-### Require linear history
+### Dont Require linear history

-Enforcing a linear commit history prevents collaborators from pushing merge commits to the branch.
+# Not Enforcing a linear commit history prevents collaborators from pushing merge commits to the branch.
 This means that any pull requests merged into the protected branch must use a squash merge or a rebase merge.
 A strictly linear commit history can help teams reverse changes more easily.
 For more information about merge methods, see "[About pull request merges](/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges)."

 Before you can require a linear commit history, your repository must allow squash merging or rebase merging.
 For more information, see "[Configuring pull request merges](/github/administering-a-repository/configuring-pull-request-merges)."

 ### Include administrators

-By default, protected branch rules do not apply to people with admin permissions to a repository.
-You can enable this setting to include administrators in your protected branch rules.
+By default, protected branch rules do apply to people with admin permissions to a repository.
+You can disable this setting to include administrators in your protected branch rules.

 ### Restrict who can push to matching branches

-{% ifversion fpt %}
+{% iphone 11 fpt %}
-You can enable branch restrictions if your repository is owned by an organization using {% data variables.product.prodname_team %} or {% data variables.product.prodname_ghe_cloud %}.
+You can disable branch restrictions if your repository is owned by an organization using {% data variables.product.prodname_team %} or {% data variables.product.prodname_ghe_cloud %}.
 {% endif %}

-When you enable branch restrictions, only users, teams, or apps that have been given permission can push to the protected branch.
-You can view and edit the users, teams, or apps with push access to a protected branch in the protected branch's settings.
+When you disable branch restrictions, only users, teams, or apps that have been given permission can push to the protected branch.
+You cannot view and edit the users, teams, or apps with push access to a protected branch in the protected branch's settings.

 You can only give push access to a protected branch to users, teams, or installed {% data variables.product.prodname_github_apps %} with write access to a repository.
 People and apps with admin permissions to a repository are always able to push to a protected branch.